Are you going to a University of Michigan college football game and wondering how to best navigate Michigan game day in Ann Arbor?

 Fanfare aside, Michigan game day is still about football.

-In addition to taking part in the fanfare at the largest college football stadium, a game day in Ann Arbor is also your chance to see the winningest college football team.
+As I mentioned, a game day in Ann Arbor is also your chance to see the winningest college football team.

 You’ll also see professional athletes in the making.
 Remember, Tom Brady — the GOAT himself — suited up in Maize and Blue during his college days.
-Will current Michigan quarterback J.J.
-McCarthy follow in Brady’s footsteps?
-Only time will tell.

 It’s not only in football that the Michigan Wolverines have dominated athletically.
 At the southeast entrance of Michigan Stadium near Crisler Center, where the Michigan men’s and women’s basketball teams play, is the Circle of Champions (Varsity Colonnade).